codeparkhouston/materials/lesson-8/README.md

   *Initialized empty Git repository in /Users/pandafulmanda/hello/.git/*

   If you list what is in your directory, it won't look any different.
-But if you try
+Let's try this instead:

   ```bash
   ls -a